mutinyproject/docs/docs/design/mutiny.md

 Systems should carry as little legacy, and give as little bend to the popular software and development groups as possible.
-Open standards exist for this very reason, to give us the ability to create diversity in the computer world while preserving the ability to maintain a level of interoperability with systems of other origin, ideology, and reasoning.
+Open standards exist for this very reason, to give us the ability to create diversity in the computer world while preserving the ability to maintain a level of interoperability with systems of other origin, ideology, and reason.

 Decentralize.
 Using software from one development group means you become beholden to the interests of that group, and it promotes vendor lock-in; the clearest example of this would be how much the state of the Unix desktop and server has changed because of the choices that GNOME, RedHat, etc. have made.

 We live in a time where systems are changing rapidly, and the possibilities of system design are changing in new exciting ways.
 Mutiny is a response to this, an attempt to carry out